 Ms Brennan began working in the community services sector in 1999 as a maternity advocate volunteer, and progressed to paid advocacy work at the Health Consumers’ Council in 2006.
 She returned to the Health Consumers’ Council in 2015 to take up the role of Executive Director.
 In the intervening decade Ms Brennan worked at the Office of Health Review conciliating health complaints, Reclaiming Voices advocating in the victim services sector, Community Midwifery WA providing childbirth education services, and at the WA Council of Social Service on the Better Health Outcomes project.

-Ms Cowcher is the CEO at Ability Centre Australasia Ltd., and a member of the National Disability Services (NDS) State Committee and Employment Sub-Committee.
-She has over 30 years’ experience leading not-for-profit organisations across the community services sector.
-Prior to joining Ability Centre, Ms Cowcher was Chief Operating Officer and deputising CEO at Amana Living, Principal Consultant at Absolute Efficiency and Donor Services Manager (WA/NT) Australian Red Cross Blood Service.
+Ms Cowcher is a respected leader within the community services sector with particular expertise and passion in disability, aged and social services.
+Until early 2018, she was CEO at Ability Centre Australasia Ltd. She has over 30 years’ experience leading not-for-profit organisations to become sustainable and resilient in a changing world.
+Prior to joining Ability Centre, Ms Cowcher was Chief Operating Officer and deputising CEO at Amana Living, Principal Consultant at Absolute Efficiency, and Donor Services Manager (WA/NT) Australian Red Cross Blood Service.
 She also held key roles at Silver Chain.

 Jonathan is a Noongar man, and CEO of Moorditj Koort Aboriginal Health and Wellness Centre since 2012.
 He was previously Programs Manager of Aboriginal Health with the Rockingham Kwinana Division of General Practice, and held senior positions with the South Metropolitan Public Health Unit and Department of Housing.
 Mr Ford has experience in justice, housing, natural resource management, education, employment and Aboriginal economic development.
 He is a member of the Aboriginal Alcohol and Drug Service Board and Chairperson of the national Aboriginal Young Leaders Council.